mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Authority sequence increments each time a player takes authority over a cube and when a cube under authority of a player comes to rest.
 When a cube has authority on a guest machine, it holds authority on that machine until it receives _confirmation_ from the host before returning to default authority.
 This ensures that the final at rest state for cubes under guest authority are committed back to the host, even under significant packet loss.

 Ownership sequence increments each time a player grabs a cube.
-Ownership is stronger that authority, such that an increase in ownership sequence wins over an increase in authority sequence number.
+Ownership is stronger than authority, such that an increase in ownership sequence wins over an increase in authority sequence number.
 For example, if a player interacts with a cube just before another player grabs it, the player who grabbed it wins.

 In my experience working on this demo I found these rules to be sufficient to resolve conflicts, while letting host and guest players interact with the world lag free.
 Conflicts requiring corrections are rare in practice even under significant latency, and when they do occur, the simulation quickly converges to a consistent state.

 # Conclusion

-High quality networked physics with stable stacks of cubes is possible with Unity and PhysX using a distributed simulation network model.
+High quality networked physics with stable stacks of cubes _is_ possible with Unity and PhysX using a distributed simulation network model.

-This approach is best used for _cooperative experiences only_, as it does not provide the security of a server-authoritative network model.
+This approach is best used for _cooperative experiences only_, as it does not provide the security of a server-authoritative network model with dedicated servers and client-side prediction.

 Thanks to Oculus for sponsoring my work and making this research possible!

-IMPORTANT: __Source code for the networked physics sample is available [here](https://github.com/OculusVR/oculus-networked-physics-sample).__
+__The source code for the networked physics sample can be downloaded [here](https://github.com/OculusVR/oculus-networked-physics-sample).__

 -----